furkanmtorun/AsyncTaskScheduling/README.md

 ## 💎 How the things go (aka.
 Results)?

-In our simple pipeline, we provide a REST API for our user where they can calculate the body-mass index (bmi) of a person.
+In our simple pipeline, we provide a REST API for our users where they can calculate the body-mass index (BMI) of a person.
 So, they can list all of the calculations or post a new one under the end point namely `calculationsEP Operations for Calculations` while they can get the details of a calculation using unique process ID `pid` or delete it via `pid`.

 <img src="https://user-images.githubusercontent.com/49681382/116817566-a1d8ed80-ab6f-11eb-8054-9121efab4a48.png" alt="page-overview">

 _Our Flask RESTPlus API page overview_

 Here, in our case, `bmi_calculation()` function mimics a time-consuming process.
-Once the user submit a new entry with `name`, `weight` and `height`, it automatically add this request to query via message broker or queue system Redis and it sends to Celery workers to be processed and it returns a unique `pid`.
-Once the result is ready, it is saved into MongoDB Atlas database to operate CRUD operations on the API (getting the list of calculations, deleting etc.).
+Once the user submits a new entry with `name`, `weight` and `height`, it automatically add this request to query via message broker or queue system Redis and it forwards them to Celery workers to be processed and it returns a unique `pid`.
+Once the result is ready, it is saved into MongoDB Atlas database to operate CRUD operations on the API (getting the list of calculations, deleting, etc.).

 <details>
-    <summary><b>✨ If you wonder the details, all is explained with screenshots! 👇</b></summary>
+    <summary><b>✨ If you wonder about the details, all is explained with screenshots! 👇</b></summary>
     <p>
         <img src="https://user-images.githubusercontent.com/49681382/116817560-92f23b00-ab6f-11eb-84c4-52b7058f3198.png" alt="Flower-0">
         <img src="https://user-images.githubusercontent.com/49681382/116817775-b8cc0f80-ab70-11eb-8b1a-d1f1194706b9.png" alt="image">